 Mona Kalra, Registered Physiotherapist

-With over 20 years of physiotherapy experience, Mona's special interest is in treating neurological conditions such as strokes, Parkinson's disease, traumatic brain injuries and multiple sclerosis.
+Mona is a highly skilled and successful Physiotherapist with over 20 years of physiotherapy experience, with 8+ years of clinical work in treating neurological conditions such as strokes, Parkinson's disease, traumatic brain injuries and multiple sclerosis.

 A mother of two, Mona enjoys time with family, friends and the study of philosophy.